Nathan MacKinnon: International play

-MacKinnon's first experience with Hockey Canada came when he was named to the Canada Atlantic team for the 2011 World U-17 Hockey Challenge in Winnipeg, Manitoba.
+MacKinnon's first experience with Hockey Canada came when he was named to the Canada Atlantic team for the 2011 World U-17 Hockey Challenge.
 Despite being the second-youngest player at the tournament, MacKinnon scored five goals and eight points in only five games to finish seventh in tournament scoring.
 This included a game in which he scored two goals and two assists to be named player of the game as Canada Atlantic defeated Finland 4–3.
 His impressive play helped Canada Atlantic to its best finish since the 2005 World U-17 Hockey Challenge, defeating Canada West 2–1 in the fifth place game.
-The following year, MacKinnon was named to the Canada Atlantic team for the 2012 World U-17 Hockey Challenge in Windsor, Ontario.
+The following year, MacKinnon was named to the Canada Atlantic team for the 2012 World U-17 Hockey Challenge.

-On December 13, 2012, MacKinnon was named a member of team Canada for the 2013 World Junior Ice Hockey Championships along with Mooseheads teammate Jonathan Drouin.
+On December 13, 2012, MacKinnon was named a member of Team Canada for the 2013 World Junior Ice Hockey Championships along with Mooseheads teammate Jonathan Drouin.

-At the 2015 World Championships, where Canada won the gold medal for the first time since 2007 with a perfect 10-0 record, MacKinnon finished the tournament with 4 goals and 5 assists.
+At the 2015 World Championships, where Canada won the gold medal for the first time since 2007 with a perfect 10–0 record, MacKinnon finished the tournament with 4 goals and 5 assists.

 MacKinnon was a member of Team North America for the 2016 World Cup of Hockey.
 He played on the third line alongside Johnny Gaudreau and Ryan Nugent-Hopkins.

 MacKinnon was selected to play for Team Canada at the 2017 IIHF World Championship, where he placed first in team points to help Canada win a silver medal.

+MacKinnon was named tournament MVP of the 2025 4 Nations Face-Off, during which he scored four goals including the first goal in Canada's 3-2 win in the championship game.